sedostheatre/sedos.co.uk/input/news/2020-03-04-sedos-wins-five-noda-district-awards.md

 ---
 title: Sedos wins five NODA awards
-date: '2019-05-06'
+date: 2019-05-06
 image: /assets/30907316528_249eb53e3d_c.jpg
 extract: Sedos' 2018 shows have taken five NODA London district prizes
 ---
-We're delighted that Sedos has won five NODA London district awards.
+**We're delighted that Sedos has won five NODA London district awards.**

 Four of our 2018 shows have been recognised in the recent NODA London awards, with five winners.
 Huge congratulations to all our district winners: